 In the six decades since the Our Lady of the Angels fire, many safe new schools have been built, and fire fighting and fire prevention technology have made tremendous strides.
 But old-school buildings still have open stairwells, insufficient fire alarms, and no automatic sprinkler system.

 |A monument to the victims of Our Lady of the Angels School in the Queen of Heaven Cemetery in Hillside, Illinois.

 Chicago Fire Department:

 Our Lady Of Angels School Fire

-Francis Cardinal George told the congregation at the dedication ceremony of the Mission of Our Lady of the Angels that he hoped the renewed building would be a beacon of peace that could give a new start to a struggling neighborhood.
-He praised the groups contributing to the rapid renovation of the church, saying “I was so pleased and grateful that they all had the courage to come out and be together in this way.
-That’s the best sign of hope."
+Francis Cardinal George told the congregation at the Mission of Our Lady of the Angels dedication ceremony that he hoped the renewed building would be a beacon of peace that could give a new start to a struggling neighborhood.
+He praised the groups contributing to the rapid renovation of the church, saying, "I was so pleased and grateful that they all dared to come out and be together in this way, and that's the best sign of hope."

 Lots of mistakes were made by lots of individuals.
 This includes building codes, historic safety exceptions, the fact that fire engines couldn't get close enough, and second-floor windows were out of range of the fire department's highest ladders.
 Even standard floor wax and wooden school infrastructure led to igniting and spreading the fire.
 Meanwhile, one nun saved her entire class with quick thinking.By Kevin Sinnott, whose father served on a commission that studied the fire and response.

 Contributor Kathy Warnes